Cattle mutilation: Aliens

 In 1974, a few months after the first spate of alleged mutilations in the US, multiple farmers in Nebraska claimed to witness UFOs on the nights their cattle were harmed.
 The sightings were hailed by UFO researchers as the first physical evidence of extraterrestrial life.
+In 1980, journalist Linda Moulton Howe produced A Strange Harvest, a documentary on cattle mutilations.
+Based on information provided by a supposed-insider source called "Rick Doty", Howe used the film to claim the mutilations were linked to UFOs and aliens.